Be a Big Brother or Big Sister

 Play sports together.
 Go on a hike.
 Read books.
 Eat a pizza with extra anchovies.
 Or just give some advice and inspiration.
 Whatever it is you enjoy, odds are you’ll enjoy it even more with your Little—and you’ll be making a life-changing impact.

-Relationships that involve one-to-one outings and activities, doing things the Big and Little enjoy together.
+Relationships involving one-to-one outings and activities, doing things the Big and Little enjoy together.

 Beyond School Walls

-Addresses the gap in workforce readiness programming by engaging youth, grades 6-12, in an office setting for regular, one-to-one meetings with a professional mentor with a partner company.
+Addresses the gap in workforce readiness programming by engaging youth with a professional mentor who works within the mentee’s desired career field.

 Empowering Future Leaders (EFL)

 It is a new program focusing on four primary youth development areas: Life Skills, Leadership Development, Cultural Competence, and Career Development.
-EFL is a compilation of programs offered by BBSNWO, which have documented positive outcomes.
+This program is delivered at participating schools and for 6-weeks in the summer at rotating locations.

 "*" indicates required fields